ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

    ```
    Note that this pinpoints that the record type `transform` is defined in `calc.dbd`.
 This means that we need to also include the *calc* module.
 2. `FETCH_BUILD_NUMBER` is a macro defined in `driver.makefile`, which is the main build engine in *require*
-3. EPICS base also include the function `dbLoadTemplate` which can be used to load `.substitution` files instead of just `.db` files.
+3. EPICS base also include the function `dbLoadTemplate` which can be used to load `.substitution` files instead of just `.db` files (and which does so at run-time).
 Hence the line
    ```sh
    dbLoadTemplate("$(mypid_DB)/pid.substitutions")
    ```